edrex/way-displays/README.md

 When using a display scale that is not a whole number, the result will not be a pixel perfect rendition of the unscaled content.
 There are no fractional pixels so there will be rounding and thus some blurring.

 To ameliorate this, we always round our scale to a multiple of one eighth.
 This results in a nice round binary number, which minimises some of the rounding and results in a smoother image.
 If you're interested, our rounded scale is a [wl_fixed_t](https://wayland.freedesktop.org/docs/html/apb.html).
+See [ROUND_SCALE](doc/CONFIGURATION.md##round_scale) to adjust this.

 ## Questions, Suggestions And Ideas